 Why I Chose Dickinson - Personal Stories

-Discover why these current Dickinson students decided that Early Decision was right for them.
+Discover why these current Dickinson students and recent grads decided that Early Decision was right for them.
 You’ll find that whether they were excited by Dickinson’s welcoming community, global focus or the college’s strong commitment to community engagement and sustainability, these students knew Dickinson would provide a natural place to pursue their passions and exceed their own expectations.
 Read more about each student by clicking on their stories below.

-Pa Furnace, Pa.
+Pennsylvania Furnace, Pa.

 I was very attracted to the college's global perspective and approach to education and learning.
 I am someone whose interests are all over the board, but at Dickinson, I could find classes, majors and minors that would tailor to my interests and guide them in the right direction.